tjsr/sparse-bit-string/README.md

 `stringToNumberArray` - Take an input string of characters and decode it to a set of numbers

 ### Compressed encoding with headers
-`generatedCompressedStringWithHeader(string, [[number, number]])` - Take an input string of numbers and a list of ranges to splice out.
+`generateCompressedStringWithHeader(string, [[number, number]])` - Take an input string of numbers and a list of ranges to splice out.
 This produces a string with a header block that tells us the number ranges used in the output string, then the encoded data.
 `extractCompressedBitstring(string)` - Take an input string with a header block and a data payload - extracing the number set produced with the above method.

 ## Building